barbarer/py4e-int/_sources/06-strings/06-debugging.rst

        if line[0] == '#':
    IndexError: string index out of range

+.. fillintheblank:: str-debug-fitb-error
+    :practice: T

+    What kind of error will come from trying to access a nonexistent index?

+    - :[Tt]raceback( [Ee]rror)*: Correct!
+Try to access an index that isn't there causes a traceback error.
+      :.*: Try again!

 The code works fine until it is presented an empty line.
 Then there is no zero-th character, so we get a traceback.
 There are two solutions to